 - Select Skills & Games from the menu

 - Either open the "smart home" category, or search for the brand you want, e.g., Hue, Nest, Hive

 - Once you've found the Skill you need, hit enable

-Once you've enabled the skill, you'll most likely have to enter your account details for that device.
-Those will be the details for the account you used when you set-up those devices.
+Once you've enabled the skill, you'll most likely have to enter your account details for that brand's device.
 For example, when enabling Hue, you'll use your MyHue ID.